MinnPost/minnpost-nice-ride/README.md

     * This will take some serious time and energy.
 1. Use the ```data-processing/visualize-days.py``` script to visualize days on the command line.

+### Route tiles

+There is a layer of routes we want to produce for our main visualization.

+1. Link the Tilemill project to where Tilemill expects it.
+This is really only needed for working on it in TileMill.  ```cd data-processing/tiles && fab map:minnpost-nice-ride link;```

+### Data for visualization

+In order to use the data that in the main applicaiton, we convert things to JSON.
+Run the following:

+1. ```data-processing/python data-processing/jsonify-day.py```

+## Visualization